superboySB/agile_autonomy_ws/simulate_on_x86_64/README.md

 # Build a docker image
 cd ~/ros-docker-gui && make nvidia_ros_melodic_cuda11-4-2_cudnn8

-# Load docker (if an image has been loaded from another machine)
+# Load an image (if an image has been loaded from another machine)
 docker load < <IMAGENAME>.tar

 # Open X11 at first